 Unfortunately, unless any given prepper has a background in the military or law enforcement proper team tactics are not going to be second nature, and many don’t even practice them in any capacity.

-An effort to remedy this deficiency, we are producing an ongoing series of articles covering team tactics for preppers.
+In an effort to remedy this deficiency, we are producing an ongoing series of articles covering team tactics for preppers.

 In each of these articles, including this one, we will dig into the finer details of team tactics and procedures, specifically on-foot movement and all the prerequisite skills required for the activity.
 Today’s article covers a fairly obscure but nonetheless useful and highly flexible formation, the diamond.